memosasoft/image-hunter/README.md

 There is also one config.env file that lets you play with the parameters of the scrapper.

 Web server version is being implemented.

 **Signature matching keywords**

-It matches keywords with multiple signatures hits that are simple sections of the keyword.
+It matches keywords with multiple pattern hits that are simple sections of the keyword.

-The signature matching works really well.
-I have it set on 3 for the minimum pattern (section of word).
-The pattern matching give a score to text information.
-This score enables the system to scan web content and make a decision to download or not the links or the images on the html page.

-It uses a simple Quality Score (QS) to tweak the intelligence of the scraper.
-Top performence depends on many factors but with a quality score of about 20 and decent queries the results are very impressive.
+The pattern matching works really well.
+I have it set on 3 for the minimum pattern.
+The pattern matching gives the ability to judge the quality of keyword information surrounding the image.
+It gives a score to text information in relation to the user's query.
+This score enables the system to scan web content and make a decision to download or not the links or/and the images on the html page.
+It uses a Quality Score (QS) to tweak the severity of the scrapers search.
+Top performance depends on many factors but with a quality score of about 20 and decent queries the results are very impressive.
 As long as the search results are good the scrapper does an amazing job.

+I did believe it would work so well.
+I still have lots of work.
+This project is long terme.

 **Supported Image formats**
 psd,apng,avif,bmp,gif,ico,cur,tif,tiff,jpg,jpeg,jfif,pjpeg,pjp,png,svg,webp,webm,ogg,wav,tiff,ico,jpg,gif,png,bmp

+**Database with SQLite3**
 Database Integration is completed with sqlite.

+**Image depot**
 During testing in the past 4 weeks it gathers : 85000 images and icons.

+**Learning to learn**
 More intelligence is on the way...

 **MY WISHLIST for 2022**
 - Better search results
   -  Search API
 - Vision developpement
 - Enhance AI
-  - Better searching abilities
+  - Better searching
-  - Better roaming abilities
+  - Better roaming

 **NEXT PHASE**
 Image-Miner will have the ability to judge the quality of an image.